- The parish was in the Marton sub-district of the Gainsborough Registration District.

 - The parish had a station on the Retford and Lincoln branch of the Great Central railway.

-- Look at the history of Torksey Castle for more information.
+- Look at the derelict places site for more information on Torksey Castle.

 - Richard CROFT has a photograph of Torksey Castle on Geo-graph, taken in January, 2008.